macmade/unicorn-bios/README.md

         --help   / -h:  Displays help.
         --memory / -m:  The amount of memory to allocate for the virtual machine (in megabytes).
 Defaults to 64MB, minimum 2MB.
+        --break / -b    Breaks on a specific address.
         --break-int:    Breaks on interrupt calls.
         --break-iret:   Breaks on interrupt returns.
         --trap:         Raises a trap when breaking.